 When the body is balanced and aligned with gravity, a yoga posture will be almost effortless.
 Before doing yoga, my body did not know what “balanced” felt like.
 Through yoga, I have learned that I can have a curved spine and still be balanced and graceful.

 There are six major areas of the body to focus on while doing the yoga poses for scoliosis.
 These areas are very important in creating proper alignment, decreasing pain. and minimizing further curvature of the spine.

-Read more about yoga for Scoliosis in Sequences for Scoliosis.
+Read more about yoga for Scoliosis in Yoga Sequence for Scoliosis.